christianityorigins/website/blog/_posts/2015-01-01-ethnic-particularism.md

 You exit the guilt matrix instantly.

+Most importantly, no other European will ever again think of themself as your spokesperson/representtive/ambassador, nor the the judge of your behavior relative to their set commandments of white behavior.

+It’s just one specific tribe doing what every other tribe does openly and without apology.
 Then tribal advocacy becomes morally defensible because it’s no longer “White supremacy theater.”

-Most importantly, no other European will ever again think of themself as your spokesperson/representtive/ambassador, nor the the judge of your behavior relative to their set commandments of white behavior.

-It’s just one specific tribe doing what every other tribe does openly and without apology, and is morally defensible.

 **The Moral Justifications**